Lucamiras/DengAI/README.md

 This repository contains the code and models developed for the [Dengue Prediction competition](https://www.drivendata.org/competitions/44/dengai-predicting-disease-spread/page/80/) hosted on [drivendata.org](https://www.drivendata.org).
 The goal of this competition is to **predict the number of dengue fever cases** each week in two cities: San Juan, Puerto Rico, and Iquitos, Peru.

-We used the Kedro framework for project structure and end-to-end implementation.
+We used the open-source [Kedro](https://kedro.org/) framework for project structure and end-to-end implementation.

 ## Outcomes